gnang/HypermatrixAlgebraPackage/README.md

 We provide here a sagemath implementation of the Bhattacharya-Mesner(BM) algebra as well as the general BM algebra.

-The `Hypermatrix Algebra Package` is a symbolic hypermatrix package designed to experimentally investigate symbolically structural and combinatorial properties of the BM algebra.
+The `Hypermatrix Algebra Package` is a symbolic hypermatrix package designed to experimentally investigate symbolic structural and combinatorial properties of the BM algebra.

 # Installation